We’ve put together loads of design challenges for you enjoy at home with your family.

 Did you hear?
 Our free #DesignBusters activity book is now available to download and print at home!

-We’ve also shared 10,000 copies with families all across the country through community groups, foodbanks, hospitals and schools.
+This year we’ve shared nearly 20,000 copies with families all across the country through communities, family support charities, foodbanks, prison family visiting hubs, children's hospitals, libraries and schools.

-Watch this month’s video below or call our free Design Busters phoneline to hear the latest design challenge, then put on your thinking caps and help us solve the problem!
+Watch this latest video below or call our free Design Busters phoneline to hear the latest design challenge, then put on your thinking caps and help us solve the problem!

 All of our previous challenges are at the bottom of this page for you to try out.
 Join V&A Dundee’s gang of creative problem solvers and shows us what you can do, tag your favourites on social media using #DesignBusters